open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 AnotherFruitCounter.Add(4, new("name", "mango"), new("color", "yellow")); // Not exported
 ```

-To set the [cardinality limit](../README.md#cardinality-limits) at view level,
+To set the [cardinality limit](../README.md#cardinality-limits) at individual
-use `MetricStreamConfiguration.CardinalityLimit`:
+metric level, use `MetricStreamConfiguration.CardinalityLimit`:

 ```csharp
 var meterProvider = Sdk.CreateMeterProviderBuilder()